plutec/django-docker/README.md

         'docker',
     ]

-3. Run `python manage.py runserver` to create check the project works correctly.
+3. Run `python manage.py runserver` to check the project works correctly.

-4. Run `python manage.py docker_all` to create the Dockerfile, create the image and run it.
+4. Run `python manage.py docker_all` to create the Dockerfile, create the image and run it (all-in-one)

 5. Visit http://127.0.0.1:9090/admin/ to check all is working correctly.